Configuration File

 Host→container auth handoff lives under a single tree (/jackin/) the operator can audit at a glance.
 The agent home directories are bind-mounted from jackin-managed per-instance state, not from the operator's host home. jackin-capsule runtime-setup seeds image-baked defaults into that durable home on first launch, then copies the current auth handoff files from /jackin/ into the durable home before starting the agent.
 This keeps conversation history and runtime-local plugins recoverable when Docker containers disappear while still letting the current auth mode override stale forwarded credentials.

-For roles that list multiple supported agents in their manifest, jackin provisions claude/, codex/, amp/, kimi-code/, and opencode/ auth handoff directories and their corresponding home/.claude/, home/.codex/, home/.local/share/amp/, home/.kimi-code/, and home/.local/share/opencode/ durable home directories for every agent the role supports — not just the agent selected for the initial launch.
+For roles that list multiple supported agents in their manifest, jackin❯ provisions claude/, codex/, amp/, kimi-code/, opencode/, and grok/ auth handoff directories and their corresponding home/.claude/, home/.codex/, home/.local/share/amp/, home/.kimi-code/, home/.local/share/opencode/, and home/.grok/ durable home directories for every agent the role supports — not just the agent selected for the initial launch.
 This means starting a second agent via jackin hardline --new does not require re-authentication: the credentials and durable home were already placed in the container when it first launched.

 claude/account.json is rebuilt as {} (empty object) by every non-sync auth mode so it is always present on disk; the bind mount is the gate for whether the file flows into the container, not the file's existence. claude/credentials.json is wiped on every non-sync mode and never bind-mounted under ignore/api_key/oauth_token.